 - Radiology images

 How to start: formulate your idea and your needs

-What are the reasons behind your request
+What are the reasons behind your request?

-How fast do you need it
+How fast do you need the solution implemented?

 List of client requests and needs